Azure/ResourceModules/docs/wiki/KnownIssues.md

 In general, the current approach works for about 80-90% of the modules.
 That said, there are several different reasons why some of the modules are currently not auto-removed:

-- The module does not support tags: The current test implementation heavily relies on tags to find and remove a test-deployed resource.
-However, as not all resources support tags (for example Role Assignments), these must be removed in a different way that is yet to be implemented.
-- The module's resources must be removed in a specific order: Some resources like Azure NetAppFiles & VirtualWan, while supporting tags, cannot be removed as is.
+- The module's resources must be removed in a specific order: Some resources like Azure NetAppFiles & VirtualWan cannot be removed as is.
 Due to their nature they deploy several child-resources that must be removed first.
 However, the current implementation of the removal is not aware of these limitations.
+- Modules have soft-delete enabled and have be purged

 ## Limited parameter file set